NoahGarfunkel/MusicSharing/Tasklist.md

 - Alex House Determine the flow and information needed for a user to post
 - Alex House Design a system for user-to-user communication.
 - Alex House Develop a well-designed Database system to store data.
+- Morgan Weltzer 1.
+Design UI/UX mockup layouts using Figma and user research.
+- Morgan Weltzer 2.
+Validate app usability with documented user research.
+- Morgan Weltzer 3.
+Research effort it would take to create both a mobile and web app and determine what is feasible within our timeline.
+- Morgan Weltzer 4.
+Research best practices for designing UI with disabilities in mind to increase usability.
+- Morgan Weltzer 5.
+Research copyright and fair use with using Spotify’s API and artists’ music.